Drug Evaluation Committee 2009-02 Confirmation of Clinical Trial Completion by Clinical Trial Review Committee

 JPMA's Opinion

-When the investigator reports the termination of the clinical trial, the Chairperson of the site is required to notify the investigational review committee and the sponsor of the termination of the clinical trial and a summary of the results in accordance with Article 40, Paragraph 4 of the GCP.
+When the investigator reports the termination of the clinical trial, the Investigator Site Chairperson is required to notify the Investigator Review Committee and the sponsor of the termination of the clinical trial and a summary of the results in accordance with GCP Article 40, Paragraph 4.
 Of these, notification to the Clinical Trial Review Committee is not subject to deliberation under GCP.
 Therefore, the handling of the submitted termination notification documents, etc., should be in accordance with the procedures of the Clinical Trial Review Committee.

 However, if there is no procedure in the procedure manual for a case like the one in question, the Chairperson of the Clinical Trial Review Committee may choose the method (1) or (3), etc., after considering the details of the termination of the clinical trial results.
 If such a case is expected to occur in the future, we recommend that it be stipulated in the procedure manual.